Vikings in Britain left a very important mark on British history that affected Britain culturally and linguistically to a great extent.

 As a result of Eric Bloodaxe’s victory over York in 947, a new wave of Norwegian Vikings came into England.
-Canute the Great, who ruled from 1016 to 1035, kept the Vikings in Denmark, but the power of his successors was reduced by a series of succession battles weakened the influence of his successors.
+Canute the Great, who ruled from 1016 to 1035, kept the Vikings in Denmark, but a series of succession battles weakened the influence of his successors.

 Thingmen was a group of Vikings in 1012 who fought for the King of England.
 This group was called the “Thingmen.”
 From 1012 to 1066, they were charged the Danion tax, which was meant to stop the Vikings from coming for about two decades.
 When the English won the Battle of Stamford Bridge in 1066, the Vikings lost their power.

 Nineteen days after that, the Normans came to England.
 The Normans are related to the Norwegians who killed and crippled the English army in the Battle of Hastings.